Do you even brunch? We sure do. It’s the most beloved of all meal mash-ups, after all.

 But you don’t want to completely erase the last five days you spent sweating in the gym.
 For the love of all breakfast food, help us Denver.
 Don’t worry — our city never lets us down, and we know how to brunch right.
 Here is just the guide you need to navigate all things healthy brunch in Denver.

 These Denver-based breakfast specialists have several locations around town – from Pearl Street in Boulder to Union Station in Denver, and even in the ’burbs.
 Snooze’s menu is filled with innovative choices and they even encourage you to customize your order.
 And while substituting your way through the regular part of the menu is definitely possible and encouraged, the “Light As A Feather” selections have the fit-friendly grub.
-Added bonus: you can snag all-day brunch, seven days a week.
+Added bonus: there’s no need to wait for the weekend; you can snag brunch from 6:30am to 2:30pm seven days a week.

-Need brunch right now?
-B-Cycle your way to this South Broadway restaurant, there is a rental station right across the street.
-There, The Hornet has been healthy before healthy was cool; they’ve been serving GMO-free, organic foods for over 20 years.
+The Hornet has been healthy before healthy was cool; they’ve been serving GMO-free, organic foods for over 20 years.
 They pride themselves on being flexible with special requests too, so don’t be shy if you are sensitive to any ingredients.
-The Greek God of Parfait won’t leave you feeling overstuffed for your bike ride home, but we always spring for the breakfast tacos or Hornet Omelette.
-And good news, friends!
-You can start your weekend early, because these folks offer Friday brunch as well.
-Fri/Sat/Sun 10-3.
+The Greek God of Parfait won’t leave you feeling overstuffed for your walk or bike ride home, but we always spring for the breakfast tacos or Hornet Omelette.
+And good news: you can start your weekend early because these folks offer Friday brunch as well.

 Yes.
 We said bacon.
 This paleo-friendly spot in the Highlands centers its brunch and dinner menus around everyone’s favorite breakfast meat.
 But they aren’t serving greasy diner grub.
 Bacon Social House cares about what they put on your plate, sourcing the best local and organic ingredients they can find while giving you plenty of ways to taste the bacon.
 Try the bacon flight, with six different types of bacon — from applewood to habanero.
 Or stick to the bacon-friendly classics, like eggs or a burger, jazzed up with some serious bacon flavor, of course.
 And if you feel like a little indulgence, give the bacon tots a try.
 You’re welcome.